Save 50% on Marqly yearly — now $48/year. Upgrade →

 How do I search my bookmarks with AI, step by step?

-- Pick a tool with real semantic search.
-Not every “AI” label is genuine — see the test below.
+1. Pick a tool with real semantic search.
+Not every “AI” label is genuine — see the test below, or start from our shortlist of the best AI bookmark managers.

 Marqly works this way across everything you save — articles, videos, and notes — so one search covers your whole library at once.

 Keyword search isn’t useless — it’s fine when you remember an exact phrase.
-But for pulling a half-remembered save out of a pile of hundreds, AI search is the tool that actually works.
+But for pulling a half-remembered save out of a pile of hundreds, AI search is the tool that actually works — it’s exactly how you find a save when you forgot the title.

 How can I tell if a tool’s AI search is real?